We offer the following clinics:

-Dr Jonathan Maxwell runs a clinic at our Monksfield Surgery approximately every month where surgery is performed on ingrowing toenails.
-These are removed or partially removed.
-He also removes toenails which are heavily infiltrated with fungal infection.
+Dr Jonathan Maxwell and Dr Alexander Wennekes run a clinic at our Monksfield Surgery approximately once a month.
+Surgery is performed on ingrowing toenails, these are removed or partially removed.
+They also remove toenails which are heavily infiltrated with fungal infection.

-Patients with toenail problems can book in to see Dr Maxwell in normal surgery time to decide whether surgery would be appropriate or not.
+Patients with toenail problems can book in to see Dr Maxwell or Dr Wennekes in normal surgery time to decide whether surgery would be appropriate or not.

 All procedures are undertaken with the aid of local anaesthetic.
 After a toenail has been removed the toe will be dressed and the dressing will need to be changed by one of our Treatment Room Nurses the next day.
 Subsequent dressing changes may be required.
 Time off work may be required following a procedure depending on your job and other factors.